 In her own words: living with multiple sclerosis

 December 1, 2012

 The Hard Facts About Softball Injuries

 Epiglottitis is severe swelling of the epiglottis.
 The epiglottis is a flap-like tissue located in the throat.
 During swallowing, the epiglottis folds over the windpipe and vocal chords to prevent food and liquids from entering the lungs.
-Swelling can quickly seal off a person’s airway and make brea ...
+Swelling can quickly seal off the airway and make breathing d ...